ibm-cloud-docs/watson-assistant/webhook-post.md

 If you enable the setting to return an error when a webhook call fails, the assistant's processing halts entirely if the webhook encounters any issues.
 Regularly test the process you are calling to ensure that you receive alerts if the external service is down, which helps prevent failures in returning message responses.

+If you call an {{site.data.keyword.openwhisk_short}} web action, you can use the logging capability in {{site.data.keyword.openwhisk_short}} to help you troubleshoot your code.
+You can [download the command-line interface](https://cloud.ibm.com/functions/learn/cli){: external}, and then enable logging with the [activation polling command](https://cloud.ibm.com/docs/cloud-functions-cli-plugin?topic=cloud-functions-cli-plugin-functions-cli#cli_activation_poll){: external}.
+{: tip}

 ## Troubleshooting the webhook
 {: #webhook-post-ts}